Engaging with Our Community

 KIVA provides micro loans in developing countries. with special focus on education.
 Go to KIVA Team Morgan Hill for more information and/or sign up with Team Morgan Hill on the KIVA website.
 AAUW member contact is Margaret McCann.

 This nation-wide study, coordinated by AAUW, assesses equity in high school sports and compliance with Title IX regulations.
 For more information go to Know the Score.
+Several years ago, the Morgan Hill branch of AAUW worked with the local high schools on an assessment of local compliance with Title IX.
+For details of local compliance and contact information for local Title IX coordinators, go to the Title IX page of the MHUSD website.
 AAUW member contact is Joanne Rife.

 Lauren Jenkins STEM Workshop For High School Girls

-In memory of long-time AAUW Morgan Hill member Dr. Lauren Jenkins, our branch is presenting what we hope will become annual STEM workshops for high school girls.
+In memory of long-time AAUW Morgan Hill member Dr. Lauren Jenkins, our branch has presented several STEM workshops for high school girls.
 Topics include agriculture, engineering and microbiology.
 AAUW member contact is Mary Cox

 AAUW Morgan Hill encourages our members to expand their contributions to–and leadership within–the Morgan Hill community.
 Each year we sponsor branch member participation in this community leadership development program.
 For more information go to Leadership Morgan Hill.
-AAUW member contact is Joan Ensign.
+AAUW member contact is Janet McElroy.

 AAUW Morgan Hill provides docents for the Morgan Hill House and Historical Museum at Villa Mira Monte.
 The branch also publicizes Historical Society events to members.
 For more information go to Morgan Hill Historical Society.
 AAUW member contact is Kathy Sullivan.